Nickzster/Halo-Lua-Projects/Raids/README.md

 ### Classes

 - Each class in raids serves a function that is essential to killing the boss.
 Each class has a set of weapons to choose from, and an ultimate ability.
-Players can also use equipment to enhance their player's damage, damage reduction, and the amount of health that they regen each second.
+Players can also use equipment to enhance their player's damage, damage reduction, dodge, and critical stike.

 ## Spartan (Tank)